 - Focus and Eye Coordination—Tests how well your eyes work together and how quickly and accurately your eyes are able to focus on objects and varying distances.

-From these measurements, Robyn Griggs may design a treatment plan to help relieve your symptoms.
+From these measurements, our optometrists may design a treatment plan to help relieve your symptoms.
 For people with otherwise normal eyes and vision, a set of specially-designed glasses used during the time you are working on the computer can be very helpful.
 For patients already wearing contacts or glasses, new, more computer-friendly prescriptions are available.
 In addition to these treatment options, there are many things we can suggest to cut down on computer eye strain problems: